Campus violence in India: Jamia Millia Islamia, 2000

 On 9 April 2000, two policemen came near Jamia Millia Islamia university campus to arrest two former students of the university for allegedly injuring another student earlier.
 Students in and around the spot interceded and did not let the police arrest the men.
 Later, the policemen emerged with reinforcements and entered the university library.
 The police randomly caught two students, leading to a fracas between the two parties.
 Incensed over police entry into the library without permission, the students started a road blockade outside the university.
 Police reinforcements increased and attempts were made to remove the protesting students which led to brick-batting by protesting students.
 The police resorted to lathi charge and firing tear gas shells.
 The students returned to their hostels after the intervention of the provost but around 300-500 policemen from several police stations across South Delhi emerged outside the hostel gate.
 The police then destroyed hostel property, beat students (especially Kashmiri students) and hurled communal remarks.
 The police desecrated a mosque inside the hostel premises and assaulted the Imam.
-A fact-finding report by People’s Union for Democratic Rights called it "perhaps one of the worst ever incidents of police terror against students since the Emergency."
+A fact-finding report by People's Union for Democratic Rights called it "perhaps one of the worst ever incidents of police terror against students since the Emergency."

 Kerala, 2007

-On 27 October 2007, Hindu right-wing students killed a police officer during a student clash inside the NSS Hindu College in Changanassery, Kerala.
+On 27 October 2007, a police officer was killed during a student clash inside the NSS Hindu College between ABVP and SFI activists in Changanassery, Kerala.
 The officer was hit by a wooden plank by the students.